fzakaria/fzakaria.com/_posts/2024-05-03-speeding-up-elf-relocations-for-store-based-systems.md

 🤯 Relocation can take nearly **4.5 seconds** for **1 million** symbols!

-Profiling the linker with _perf_ and visualizing the results with _FlameGraph_ (click the image below to explore), we can see that the majority (+60% of cycles) of the time is spent in symbol resolution.
+Profiling the linker with _perf_ and visualizing the results with _FlameGraph_ (click the image below to explore), we can see that the majority (+60% of cycles) of the time is spent in symbol resolution in the _find_sym_ function.

 [![flamegraph of unoptimized linker](/assets/images/flame_graph_unoptimized_linker.svg)](/assets/images/flame_graph_unoptimized_linker.svg)